yurykurouski/vejsnoryja-cycling/README.md

-# Vejsnorian, be prepare for amazing journey
+# Vejsnorian, be prepared for amazing journey